gathuku/laravel_mpesa_docs/README.md

 - title: Easy and Simple
   details: Simple to use syntax, with a single method call on each Mpesa API service
 - title: Sandbox Testing
-  details: Enjoy sanbox testing before taking going live
+  details: Enjoy sanbox testing before going live
 - title: Extensive Documentation
   details: Well explained Documentation in every step, which help you to get up and running in minutes.
 footer: MIT Licensed | Copyright © 2019-present Moses Gathuku